 New!
 Compact, downy mildew-resistant basil with a fresh look.

-New from the Rutgers breeding program!
 An attractive Italian large-leaf variety for discerning markets.
 Beautiful dark green, glossy leaves.
 High-yielding for field, greenhouse, and container production.
 Nice Italian aroma and flavor with slightly earthy, spicy notes.
 Leaves are medium size (2–2 1/2" long), flat, and pointed.
 Intermediate resistance to Fusarium and strong resistance to downy mildew.
 Bred by Dr. James Simon and Dr. Robert Pyne at Rutgers University.
 U.S. Utility patent 10,159,212.

 Compared to Prospera® and Rutgers Devotion DMR: